veertuinc/anka-docs/content/en/docs/Anka Build Cloud/working-with-registry.md

  - *state_files:* List of state file names (suspend images)
  - *config_file:* Name of the version's VM config file
  - *nvram:* Name of the VM nvram file
+ - *size:* Total size of all version's files on registry in bytes.

 **CURL Example**
 ```shell